 Entry Requirements: 5 grade 4 or above at GCSE level including a grade 7 or above in Mathematics.
+Students MUST be studying Mathematics A Level to enable study of Further Mathematics.

-Staff Contact: Mrs D Wilson
+Staff Contact: Ms R Horne

 Further Mathematics is taught alongside A Level Mathematics with additional classes to cover the extra content studied.
 It is suitable for students who are looking towards further study in Science, Engineering, or Mathematics and is a very highly regarded qualification that is essential for students looking to study related subjects at prestigious universities.
 Although historically seen as a qualification for only the most able mathematicians, we have successfully guided students of all abilities through the Further Maths course and are confident that all students with a good knowledge of GCSE Mathematics will be able to access Further Maths.